Daeshun Ruffin: Recruiting

 Ruffin was a consensus four-star recruit and one of the top point guards in the 2021 class.
 He initially committed to Auburn before reopening his recruitment.
 On June 17, 2020, Ruffin committed to Ole Miss over offers from Auburn, Florida, Mississippi State and LSU, among others.
 He became the highest-ranked recruit in program history.

 College career

 Ruffin suffered a broken hand in his college debut against New Orleans on November 9, 2021.
 He made his return on December 15 during a 62–52 win over Middle Tennessee State, scoring 12 points in 13 minutes.
 He recorded a team-high 19 points off the bench in their next game, a 76–68 victory over Dayton.
 Ruffin scored 19 points during a 76–72 win over LSU on February 1, 2022, but suffered a season-ending knee injury.
 He averaged 12.6 points, 3.4 assists and a team-high 2.3 steals per game.
+Ruffin played for Ole Miss during the 2021–22 and 2022–23 seasons before transferring to Jackson State.